santacodes/crud/README.md

 # crud
-Simple CRUD project built using ASP .NET
+Simple CRUD project built using ASP .NET.

-This is only a project for reference and not for production
+This is only a project for reference and not for production.

 # Version
 - ASP .NET MVC - 7.0